Five on the Fifth Submission Guidelines

 We encourage simultaneous submissions.
 However, if your piece is accepted elsewhere, please immediately withdraw your piece using Submittable.
 If you withdraw your piece because it was accepted elsewhere, we are very happy for you.
 Getting published is hard work!

 We have a fast editorial turnaround time.
 We usually reject and/or accept submissions in less than 30 days.
-A note on rejection: All members of our editorial team have experienced rejection as writers.
+A Note on Rejection: All members of our editorial team have experienced rejection as writers.
 We know it's not pleasant.
 We much prefer saying "yes!" to saying "no, thanks" but we only publish five short stories a month.
-If you are rejected one month, feel free to submit the next.
 Also, please realize that many great stories must be rejected each month simply due to the volume of submissions that we receive.
+Rejection Policy Update: If you are rejected one month, we ask that you wait five (5) months before submitting to us again.
+This is simply a courtesy towards the new writers submitting to us and allows them a fair chance to be seen and read by our editorial team, and hopefully published!
+It also gives you a chance to branch out and submit to/get published in many of the other great literary magazines out there, but we truly appreciate those who enjoy our magazine so much that they keep submitting to us!

 If your piece is accepted for publication with Five on the Fifth, it will be featured on the website for its category in the month of publication.
 It will then remain on the website in the "Previous Issues" archives.

 At this time, we cannot afford to pay writers any form of monetary compensation.
-At this time, we run Five on the Fifth at a monetary loss, and spend many, many hours each month editing on a volunteer basis.
-We hope that in the future, as we grow, that we will be able to pay writers.
+We currently run Five on the Fifth at a monetary loss, and spend many, many hours each month editing on a volunteer basis.
+We have recently added a Fiction/Nonfiction Tip Jar section on our Submittable page for anyone who would like to support our magazine with a contribution of $3 (of which we receive $1.86).
+All submissions will receive equal treatment whether you contribute or not.
+We do hope that in the future, as we grow, we will be able to pay our writers.
 We will do our best to promote accepted authors on our website and on social media.

 If accepted for publication, we ask for First North American Rights to publish.
 Following publication, all rights revert back to the author, but we do require permission for us to permanently archive your work online in our "Previous Issues" section.

-Questions and inquiries may be e-mailed to email@example.com.
+Questions and inquiries may be e-mailed to firstname.lastname@example.org or you may message us on our Facebook page.
 Please note: submissions are not accepted by e-mail.

 Please remember to track your submissions to Five on the Fifth on Duotrope.